udacity/create-your-own-adventure/Chinese/little_prince/this_is_a_story_about_a_boy.md

 The Little Prince is a play based on the book of the same name by Antoine de Saint-Exupéry, adapted by Rick Cummins and John Scoullar before 2000.

 Rick Cummins wrote the music, and John Scoullar wrote the script and lyrics.
-There are several changes from the book, including the omission of the drunkard (tippler), switchman and merchant characters; the removal of a great deal of the narration from the aviator; significant changes to the rose scenes; and a large change in the order of events.